 Shipping outside your home country comes with a long list of challenges, especially if you’re looking to expand to Europe.
 Though shipping to Europe opens doors to other countries to launch into, every country still has their own set of rules and regulations, which can make international shipping (even within and throughout Europe) hard to navigate.

 Without a proper logistics strategy in place, you can be hit with major shipping delays, higher costs, higher cart abandonment rates, and unhappy customers.

-If you’re looking to expand to Europe, a tech-enabled fulfillment partner like ShipBob can help you prepare for a successful expansion.
-ShipBob offers the fulfillment infrastructure, technology, support, and expertise to help you navigate the complexities of global shipping and fulfillment.
+If you’re looking to expand to Europe, a tech-enabled fulfilment partner like ShipBob can help you prepare for a successful expansion.
+ShipBob offers the fulfilment infrastructure, technology, support, and expertise to help you navigate the complexities of global shipping and fulfilment.

 3 ShipBob customers who succeeded after their European expansions